aikubo/channelized-pdcs/README.md

-# see status updates on channelization PDC project
+# status updates on channelization PDC project
 06/26/2019
   adding more widths/sinuosities in matlab topo generation files